When you visit

 As soon as you enter, someone will greet you.
 We'll help you know where to go -- to get a bulletin, find a bathroom, and choose a seat.
 We aren't very formal (you don't have to wear "church clothes").
 We love to welcome everyone.

 We do a lot of singing with a variety of hymns--contemporary and favorite familiar hymns and songs from other places in the world.
-We read two or three Bible passages.
+We read from God's Word.
 There's a special time for children with a story just for them.
 And, yes, there's a sermon.

-For Spanish speakers, we read the Bible text in both Spanish and English, and the sermon is summarized in Spanish.
+For Spanish speakers, we read the Bible text in both Spanish and English.

 Young children (age 4 and younger) can spend the worship time in a separate playroom, cared for by experienced staff.
 Elementary school children join the "prayground" during the second half of the service.
 This is a table where they can do quiet activities while the adults listen to the sermon.
 We also have a corner for parents who want to care for a very young child during the worship services.